Prime Minister of India: Compensation and benefits

 Article 75 of the Constitution of India confers the Parliament with the power to decide the remuneration and other benefits of the prime minister and other ministers are to be decided by the Parliament. and is renewed from time to time.
 The original remunerations for the prime minister and other ministers were specified in the Part B of the second schedule of the constitution, which was later removed by an amendment.

-In 2010, the Prime Minister's Office reported that the prime minister does not receive a formal salary, only monthly allowances.
+In 2010, the Prime Minister's Office reported that the prime minister does not receive a formal salary; only monthly allowances.
 That same year The Economist reported that, on a purchasing power parity basis, the prime minister received an equivalent of $4106 per year.
 As a percentage of the country's per-capita GDP (gross domestic product), this is the lowest of all countries The Economist surveyed.

 Residence

-The 7, Lok Kalyan Marg—previously called 7, Race Course Road—in New Delhi, currently serves as the official place of residence for the prime minister of India.
+The 7, Lok Kalyan Marg, previously called 7, Race Course Road, in New Delhi, currently serves as the official place of residence for the prime minister of India.

 The residence during the tenure of Nehru, the first prime minister, was Teen Murti Bhavan.
 Lal Bahadur Shastri chose 10, Janpath as an official residence.
 Indira Gandhi resided at 1, Safdarjung Road.
 Rajiv Gandhi became the first prime minister to use 7, Lok Kalyan Marg as his residence, which was used by his successors.

 Travel

 For ground travel, the prime minister uses a highly modified, armoured version of a Range Rover.
-The prime minister's motorcade comprises a fleet of vehicles, the core of which consists of at least three armoured BMW 7 Series sedans, two armoured Range Rovers, at least 8-10 BMW X5s, six Toyota Fortuners/Land Cruisers, and at least two Mercedes-Benz Sprinter ambulances.
+The prime minister's motorcade comprises a fleet of vehicles, the core of which consists of at least three armoured BMW 7 Series sedans, two armoured Range Rovers, at least 8–10 BMW X5s, six Toyota Fortuners/Land Cruisers, and at least two Mercedes-Benz Sprinter ambulances.

 For air travel, Boeing 777-300ERs designated by the call sign Air India One (AI-1 or AIC001) and maintained by the Indian Air Force are used.
 There are several helicopters, such as Mi-8, used for carrying the prime minister over short distances.
 These aircraft are operated by the Indian Air Force.

 Protection

-The Special Protection Group (SPG) is charged with protecting the sitting prime minister and his/her family.
+The Special Protection Group (SPG) is charged with protecting the sitting prime minister and their family.
 The security is aided by the Central Reserve Police Force (CRPF), Border Security Force (BSF) and the Delhi Police to provide three-rung security for the estate.

 Office

 The Prime Minister's Office (PMO) acts as the principal workplace of the prime minister.
 The office is located at South Block, and is a 20-room complex, and has the Cabinet Secretariat, the Ministry of Defence and the Ministry of External Affairs adjacent to it.
-The office is headed by the Principal Secretary to the Prime Minister of India, generally a former civil servant, mostly from the Indian Administrative Service (IAS) and rarely from the Indian Foreign Service (IFS).
+The office is headed by the principal secretary to the prime minister of India, generally a former civil servant, mostly from the Indian Administrative Service (IAS) and rarely from the Indian Foreign Service (IFS).